-Object and asset mapping
+Object and asset mapping with AI

 Utility design, UX/UI